GaspTO/Camera-Geometry/README.md

 Small, focused utilities for projective geometry in homogeneous coordinates: points, hyperplanes, projective spaces, linear transformations, and homographies — with helpers to find intersections via null spaces.

+This library is for educational purposes only.
+It details part of my journey in learning these concepts.

 ## Installation
 This project targets Python **3.9+** (recommended) with **NumPy** and **SciPy**.